Ford amends bylaws to adopt gender-neutral language

-July 9 (Reuters) - Ford Motor Co (F.N) on Friday amended its bylaws to adopt gender-neutral language in an effort to build more inclusive workplace.
+(Reuters) - Ford Motor Co on Friday amended its bylaws to adopt gender-neutral language in an effort to build more inclusive workplace.

 The automaker said it would use the title ‘chair’ in place of ‘chairman’.